 BACKGROUND OF COMPLEMENTARY FIRST DAY COVERS

-The Malaysian Postal Administration issued the first CFDC from the onset of the Formation of Malaysia on 16 September 1963.
-In the early days, the CFDCs are sent to counterparts in foreign postal administrations, retired colonial officers and dignitaries.
-Some are sent to VIPs in the country and also for any official stamp launch ceremonies.
+The Malaysian Postal Administration issued the first Complementary First Day Cover (CFDC) from the onset of the Formation of Malaysia on 16 September 1963.
+In the early days, the CFDCs were sent to counterparts in foreign postal administrations, retired colonial officers and dignitaries.
+Some CFDCs were given to VIPs in the country and also given out during official stamp launch ceremonies.
 These are different than the stamp folders produced and sent to UPU for each stamp issue.
 Thus in the early days, it is really a VVIP FDC as it is almost impossible for a layman to get a copy.
-Somehow, some old British Postal Officers managed to send to themselves.
+Somehow, some British Postal Officers managed to send to themselves.